vrandall66/front-end-submissions-public/1806/mod-2/game-time/cierra-derek.md

 * 2 - Application has some missing functionality but no crashes
 * 1 - Application crashes during normal usage

-* Scores don't update when lives are lost
+* Pending: Scores don't update when lives are lost

 ### User Interface

-* 4 - The application is pleasant, logical, and easy to use.
-There are no holes in functionality and the application stands on its own to be used by the instructor _without_ guidance from the developer.
 * 3 - The application has many strong pages/interactions, but a few holes in lesser-used functionality.

-* 2 - The application shows effort in the interface, but the result is not effective.
-The evaluator has some difficulty using the application when reviewing the features in the user stories.
-* 1 - The application is confusing or difficult to use.
+* Scores on the DOM aren't in the best spot, and text is tiny in comparison to the rest of the game

 ### Testing